DiogoRibeiro7/ChangePointLab/docs/architecture/index.md

-# Proposed Package Structure
+# Architecture

-The library will consolidate modules under a single `changepoint_lab/` package for easier discovery and consistent APIs.
+ChangePointLab groups code into a single `changepoint_lab/` package with clear responsibilities for each subfolder.
+The layout below shows the main directories and their roles.

 ```
 changepoint_lab/